Sep

 During the final appointment, the dentist will bond the veneer to the tooth’s front.
 But before he does, he will hold it up to the tooth to make sure it matches both size and color.
 If satisfied, he will trim it to achieve a perfect fit.
 Then, after he has cleaned and polished it, etching the back surface to provide a rough surface for bonding, he will cement it to the tooth.
 Finally, he will shine an ultraviolet light on it to activate the cement, and you are done.

-There are reasons dental veneers may be a better fit.
+Crowns are not out of the question, however, there are reasons dental veneers may be a better fit.
 Oops, no pun intended!

 Although dental veneers are durable, you should avoid chewing hard objects like ice or lollipops and if you have habits like biting your nails or chewing on pencils, do your best to break them.
 No, dental veneers are not invincible.
 But then, neither are crowns.